40 Imaginary Worlds to Know for the True Movie Buff

 33. The Planet of the Apes (Planet of the Apes Franchise): It’s more than half a century since the first “Ape” movie in 1968, so there’s little need to conceal the big secret at the end of the show.
 The titular planet in the franchise is none than Earth.
 That is, an alternate Earth in the far future in which apes have achieved human-level intelligence while humans have regressed to being mute primitives.
 The apes, in magnificent cinematic irony, also despise humans and either kill, enslave, or use Homo sapiens for scientific experimentations.

 34. The Wizarding World (Harry Potter Franchise): The most famous book in the Wizarding World of Harry Potter is undoubtedly Fantastic Beasts and Where to Find Them, but even this great compendium cannot completely capture the complexity of J.K.
 Rowling’s amazing mythos.
 The modern synthesis of all European fairy tales and children stories before it, Harry Potter’s Earth is one that is alive with magic everywhere – magic hidden from us non-magical “muggles” by the diligent work of an entire ministry.
 Famous landmarks include the stately Hogswart School of Witchcraft and Wizardry, the horrific wizard prison Azkeban, the headquarters of the Magical Congress of the United States of America, and of course, London’s Platform 9 ¾.
 One of the most beloved imaginary worlds ever created, the Wizarding World is sure to continue to enthrall audiences worldwide for years.
-As of end 2019, ten movies featuring it have been made, with another two in the works.
+As of early 2020, ten movies featuring it have been made, with another two in the works.

-35. The Worlds of the Alien Franchise: No human of sound mind would want to visit any of moons and planets featured in the Alien franchise.
+35. The Worlds of the Alien Franchise: No human of sound mind would want to visit any of moons and planets shown in the Alien franchise.
 Actually, no human would survive long on any.

 - LV-426: One of three moons orbiting the gas giant Calpamos, LV-426 was foggy, rocky, and environmentally hostile when first seen in Alien.
 In Aliens, it was renamed as Acheron and was home to a human colony named Hadley’s Hope.
 In both movies, the Xenomorphs found the desolate world a delightful nesting ground.